 Keramos seeks to inspire creativity and stimulate mental development in students.
 Discovering the field of ceramics engineering, members learn about ceramics processing from both a macro and microscopic point of view, in preparation for the annual ceramic mug drop in October.
 Keramos aims to combine ceramic engineering with novel technology and science to promote interest in this field of materials.

 MRS@UW is the UW chapter of the Materials Research Society.
-The chapter promotes interdepartmental collaboration, provides professional networking events, and facilitates technical scholarship focused on materials research.
+MRS is primarily a graduate student club, though undergraduates may want to get involved to learn more about departmental research and meet graduate students.
+The chapter is primarily a social club that promotes interdepartmental collaboration, provides professional networking events, and facilitates technical scholarship focused on materials research.

 SAMPE focuses on hands-on experience with the processing and manufacturing of composite materials.
 We design and build composite beams throughout the year, which we then take to a competition in May, giving members opportunities to learn and interact with people in the industry and compete with other schools.
 Learn more »